Kerry Awn: 'Austintatious' mural

+The three artists, Awn, Bauman, and Turner, came back to Austin again in April 2024 — Awn from Alpine, Turner from New York City, and Bauman from Driftwood.
+They repainted the central portion of the fisheye-lens mural after a tagger wrote five foot tall letters across it.

+The trio has made trips home in 1982, 2002, 2014, 2022 and 2024.
+Each time the artists have added new buildings and historical structures to the piece, Turner said. "(Additions are) normally dictated by whatever is happening in popular culture at the moment,...
+It keeps the mural alive.
+It is a living, evolving, growing thing."
+Awn expected the original mural might to last five years, adding, “We didn’t know it was gonna still be up 50 years later.”

 Other murals by Kerry Awn can be found on Planet K stores in the Austin area.
 One became the subject of a criminal charge, when the City of Bee Cave objected to it under its sign ordinance.
 In June 2012, after more than a year of battling over murals and building permits, Bee Cave City Council approved a settlement with the owner of Planet K.

 Cartoon and poster art

 Kerry Awn's work appeared prominently in Austin's The Rag and Houston's Space City, early underground papers.
-Often Kerry Awn's art was featured on the cover of Space City.
+Often Awn's art was featured on the cover of Space City.

 During the heyday of the Armadillo World Headquarters, he created concert posters and handbills, many of which are archived in a collection at the Austin History Center.
-He was an among the group of artist known as the Armadillo Art Squad.

-The collection includes posters that promoted shows at Austin venues such as the Roadhouse, Jovitas, The Ritz, Willies Steamboat, Armadillo World Headquarters, the Continental Club, Soap Creek Saloon, La Zona Rosa, Liberty Lunch, and the Velveeta Room.
+He was part of the group of artists known as the Armadillo Art Squad.
+The collection includes posters that promoted shows at Austin venues such as The Roadhouse, Jovitas, The Ritz, Willies Steamboat, Armadillo World Headquarters, the Continental Club, Soap Creek Saloon, La Zona Rosa, Liberty Lunch, and the Velveeta Room.

 Painting

-Kerry Awn's painting of a young Willie Nelson is at the entrance to the new Outlaws & Armadillos exhibit at the Country Music Hall of Fame and Museum in Nashville.
-The exhibit opened May 2018 and will run through early 2021.
+Awn's painting of a young Willie Nelson was at the entrance to the Outlaws & Armadillos exhibit at the Country Music Hall of Fame and Museum in Nashville.
+The exhibit opened May 2018 and ran through early 2021.

 Awards

-Kerry Awn was inducted into the Austin Arts Hall of Fame and has been recognized by the City of Austin and the State of Texas for his contributions to the arts.
-He was voted Austin's funniest person 10 years running by the Austin Chronicle.
+Awn was inducted into the Austin Arts Hall of Fame and has been recognized by the City of Austin and the State of Texas for his contributions to the arts.
+He was voted Austin's funniest person ten years running by the Austin Chronicle.